SsWwRr/Online_Retail/README.md

 # Online Retail Data Analysis
 # Introduction
-This project focuses on showcasing my PowerBi skills and my knowledge of more niche/advancced SQL knowledge (creating functions, functions such as string_agg).
+This project focuses on showcasing my skills in Power BI and my knowledge of advanced SQL techniques, including creating functions and using aggregate functions such as string_agg().
 | Technology used | Skills used |
 | --- | --- |
 | PostgreSQL | Creating functions, Window functions, Data analysis |
 | PowerBI | Data Analysis, Data manipulation |
 | PgAdmin4 | Creating a database, data entry, data manipulation |

-# Conclusion:
+# Conclusion

-This analysis provided valuable insights into online retail sales, such as identifying top-selling products, understanding seasonal sales trends, and recognizing key markets.
-Future work could include deeper analysis of customer behavior and exploring other dimensions of the data.
+# Through this analysis, I gained valuable insights into online retail sales, such as identifying top-selling products, understanding seasonal sales trends, and recognizing key markets.
+The use of Power BI allowed me to visualize and interact with the data effectively, uncovering trends that might have been overlooked with traditional analysis methods.
+Additionally, leveraging advanced PostgreSQL functions like string_agg() and custom functions enabled me to handle and analyze complex datasets more efficiently.
+These skills have enhanced my ability to conduct comprehensive data analysis and generate actionable insights.

 # PowerBI Questions:

-Note: Questions answered in PowerBI may be different than the ones answered in PostgreSQL
+Note: Questions answered in Power BI may differ from those addressed using PostgreSQL.

-Question 1: From which european countries are the orders comming from?
+* Question 1: From which european countries are the orders comming from?

+Answer:
+The majority of orders (~82%) are coming from the UK.
+Other European countries contribute to the remaining orders, with the Netherlands having the second-highest share at 3.87%.
 ![image](https://github.com/user-attachments/assets/960b7f19-c25b-4eec-a236-45ba1f33ef45)

-Answer: Most of the orders (~82%) are coming from UK, the rest of the orders is more or less evenly scattered throughout Europe with Netherlands having (3,87%) as the second country with the most orders.

-Question 2: How do sales throughout the year comapre to the sales during the christmas season?
+* Question 2: How do sales throughout the year comapre to the sales during the christmas season?

+Answer:
+Sales during the year are on average ~38% lower compared to the peak during the Christmas season.
 ![image](https://github.com/user-attachments/assets/db7269bd-f8bc-4467-9c25-95ba7bf0be1c)

-Answer: Sales during the year are on average ~38% percent worse than during the christmas season.

-Question 3: What are the top 10 products ranked by the quantity sold?
+* Question 3: What are the top 10 products ranked by the quantity sold?

 ![image](https://github.com/user-attachments/assets/d3a1ed9e-d0ae-478b-a628-e1a90e72d326)

-Question 4: What are the top 10 categories by sales percentage?
+* Question 4: What are the top 10 categories by sales percentage?

 ![image](https://github.com/user-attachments/assets/d481b909-7f2f-4b9b-88a1-a263558026b8)